MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 We also calculate the mean and average of the number of variants per haploblock, they are saved in --variant_counts_file (with 4 columns: START, END, MEAN, STDEV)

 We previously generated haploblock phased sequences, e.g., `NA18531_chr6_region_711055-761032_hap1.fa` with headers like ">chr6:711055-761032", but each sequence in the merged fasta file must have a unique header.
-We do this and generate one merged phased fasta file per haploblock:
+During the hackathon, we do this for 5 random haploblocks and generate one merged phased fasta file per haploblock:
 ```
 mkdir data/CHB/haploblock_phased_seq_random5
 mv data/CHB/NA* data/CHB/haploblock_phased_seq_random5/.  ## or HG* for GBR/PUR